Pugmill Mixers

 The typical consistency of material exiting the pugmill mixer is rough agglomerates mixed with conditioned/de-dusted fines.
 However, processing parameters such as binder/liquid spray rate, retention time, and more, can all be used to control the consistency of the material exiting the unit, promoting more or less agglomeration.

-The pugmill mixer is a medium-sheer mixer that imparts a kneading and folding motion on material.
+The pugmill mixer uses a high-torque, medium-sheer kneading and folding action.
 The counter-rotating twin shafts cause material to be “lifted” up between the two shafts and then sent down the sides of the u-shaped trough.
 In addition to the mixing that occurs as a result of this action, mixing also occurs between paddles as they pass by each other in the center of the mixer.

 A “pulling” motion occurs along the trough walls as the shafts rotate that causes material to advance toward the discharge end of the mixer.

-Pugmill mixers are a continuous mixer.
+A pugmill mixers is a continuous mixer.
 Some manufacturers may offer them at a batch-processing capacity, but these small-scale mixers are better suited for R&D activities and not commercial-scale production.
 Continuous units are capable of processing up to 250 TPH.

-In contrast to the intense centrifugal motion that occurs in a pin mixer, kneading and folding action used by the pugmill mixer is still considered medium sheer, but is less intense than the pin mixer.
+The main difference between a pugmill and a pin mixer is the motion employed.
+In contrast to the intense centrifugal motion that occurs in a pin mixer, the kneading and folding action used by the pugmill mixer is still considered medium sheer, but is less intense than the pin mixer.
 For this reason, granules produced in a pugmill mixer are less dense than those produced in a pin mixer.

 Combined with a higher torque, the pugmill mixer’s action is ideal for processing more malleable or sticky materials such as sludge, as well as materials that are highly abrasive, or that consist of large clumps.